higher (HIGHER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 higher Historical Price

-According to the latest data gathered on higher live price page, the current price of higher is 0.00553218USD.
-The circulating supply of higher(HIGHER) is 1.00B HIGHER , giving it a market capitalization of $5.53M.
+According to the latest data gathered on higher live price page, the current price of higher is 0.00507289USD.
+The circulating supply of higher(HIGHER) is 1.00B HIGHER , giving it a market capitalization of $5.07M.

 The higher Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HIGHER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.